-What’s in this Potatoes Au Gratin recipe?
+What’s in This Au Gratin Potatoes Recipe?

-- Onion: Yellow onions work best, since they have a natural sweetness that compliments the rest of the dish.
+- Onion: Yellow onions work best since they have a natural sweetness that compliments the rest of the dish.

 - Butter: Unsalted butter is best to avoid a salty taste.
 However, salted butter may be used if preferred.